brandonyongys/brandonyongys.github.io/_posts/2023-11-30-Supermarket-data-collection.md

 ---
 layout: post
-title: An effort to collect product details from the major supermarket chains
+title: Dealing with the rising living cost - Part 1
-# description: Want to know when your favourite hawker is closing?
+description: An effort to collect product details from the major supermarket chains
 date: 2023-11-30
 tags: [AWS, python, database]